 The rocks and cliffs of the coastline offer shelter to numerous fishing villages such as Mullion, Coverack and Cadgwith, Portholland and St Keverne with whitewashed and thatched cottages clustered around tiny harbours.
 These picture-perfect villages with their hospitable locals have hardly changed over the centuries and are good for a short mooch.
 In the quiet winter months, fishermen’s choirs sing in the local pubs, and the harbours are decorated with lights and lanterns for Christmas.
 Mullion is the largest village on the Lizard, famous for Cornish crab and lobsters.
 Its many amenities include shops, convenience stores, inns, cafés and restaurants, craft shops and art galleries.
 At the northern end of the peninsula, the market town of Helston is home of the famous Floral Dance on the 8th May each year, a traditional celebration of spring not to be missed.

 Make a break of it

 The Lizard is not a cross-roads, a junction, or a place to drive through, but a journey’s end, a destination.
-To rush in and out is to miss a rare treat, so why not stay for a few nights or longer at one of our luxury West Cornwall properties and bag yourself a perfect Cornish break?
+To rush in and out is to miss a rare treat, so why not stay for a few nights or longer at one of our luxury Lizard Peninsula properties and bag yourself a perfect Cornish break?